Making sure volunteers complete A Safe Space training

-Once this information has been provided, the mitigating circumstance will be considered by the Complaints and Compliance team.
+Once this information has been provided, the mitigating circumstance will be considered by our complaints and compliance team.

-If the mitigating circumstance is upheld, the volunteer will be given an extension in which to complete the training.
-The new deadline will be based on individual circumstances but usually to the date of the next available course date.
+If the mitigating circumstance is verified, the volunteer will be given an extension to complete the training.
+The new deadline will be based on individual circumstances, but is usually to the date of the next available course date.

-Where a leader contacts their commissioner – the commissioner can’t grant the mitigation, but they can discuss it with them first, and go through the options above.
+A commissioner can’t grant the mitigation, but they can discuss it with the volunteer first and go through the options.

-Ideally the volunteer will contact the Complaints and Compliance team directly with relevant details.
-If the commissioner contacts us on their behalf the Complaints and Compliance team will need the volunteer to confirm the information given and give permission for us to speak to their commissioner on their behalf.
+Ideally the volunteer will contact the complaints and compliance team directly with relevant details.
+If the commissioner contacts us on their behalf the complaints and compliance team needs the volunteer to confirm the information that's been given and give permission for us to speak to their commissioner on their behalf.

-To ensure both the volunteer and their commissioner is kept informed they will be copied into all messages.
+The volunteer and their commissioner will both be copied into all messages.

-All new volunteers must complete A Safe Space Level 1 before their role is active and will receive a notification asking them to do so.
-No volunteer will be able to become an active volunteer until they have done their Level 1.
+All new volunteers need to complete A Safe Space Level 1 before their role is active and they'll receive a notification asking them to do so.
+No volunteer will be able to become an active volunteer until they have done Level 1.

 Withdrawing membership when training is not completed or renewed

 If they have a child involved in guiding, they may attend in a parental capacity only, for example dropping off and collecting their child.
 They must not assist with any events, trips or outings.
-Under this, a volunteer is able to apply for a review of the decision to withdraw their membership after three years and as part of any application to re-join we would need to explore that they have understood the implications of not having the right training.
+A volunteer is able to apply for a review of the decision to withdraw their membership after three years and as part of any application to re-join we would need to decide that they have understood the implications of not having the right training.

 Volunteers have the right to appeal against this decision, provided there is new information or evidence which has not already been considered.
 This must be submitted in writing within 28 days of the date of withdrawal.